lijingyi-98/lijingyi-98.github.io/_pages/about.md

 # 🔥 News
-💥 I joined GZPEC in July 2025. 💥
+💥 I joined GZPEC in July 2025.
+New starting point, new journey！ I am open to collaborations with researchers in the fields of AI and the power market. 💥

 ~~💥 I anticipate graduating in 2025 and am open to research positions.
 If you are interested, please feel free to contact me. 💥~~

 # 📝 Publications